winesapOS/winesapOS/README.md

 Alternatively, Steam can be launched from KDE Plasma using the "Steam (Runtime)" desktop shortcut.
 Then it can be changed to be in the new Big Picture Mode.

 There is also a session for Open Gamepad UI as an open source alternative front-end.
-Select the "OpenGamepadUI (Wayland)" session on the SDDM login screen.
+Select the "OpenGamepadUI (Wayland)" session on the PLM login screen.
 It has plugins for Steam, Lutris, and more.

 ### No Sound (Muted Audio)